Young father killed with one punch following fender bender in Philadelphia

 John Chin, executive director of the Philadelphia Chinatown Development Corporation, substantiates that claim.

-"At the beginning, police just treated it as a fender bender little," said Chin.
+"At the beginning, police just treated it as a fender bender," said Chin.
 "Our agency notified police and said, 'Hey this fender bender became a very violent incident against a male victim.'"

-Lin was hospitalized for three days before succumbing to his injuries on Thursday of May 27.
+Lin was hospitalized for three days before succumbing to his injuries on Thursday, May 27.
 His wife says he was unconscious the entire time suffering from severe brain damage.

 Police have arrested a suspect, Jose Figueroa of Hunting Park.
 He's charged with manslaughter.

 Philadelphia police are not investigating the incident as a hate crime.
-They say the suspect and victim didn't know each other.
-And no insults or slurs were exchanged prior to the attack.
+They say the suspect and victim didn't know each other, and no insults or slurs were exchanged prior to the attack.

 Still, the attack is concerning to members of the Asian community, who have experienced a rise in anti-Asian hate crimes even as the nation celebrated Asian Pacific American Heritage Month in May and Immigrant Heritage Month in June.